 Vitamin C is a potent antioxidant that has the power to boost immune function, increase resistance to infection and protect against a wide range of diseases.
-But now, research at the National Institute of Health is beginning to suggest that vitamin C deserves a chance to find its niche in the arsenal of anti-cancer therapies.
+But now, research at the National Institute of Health is beginning to suggest that vitamin C deserves a chance to find niche in the arsenal of anti-cancer therapies.

 Vitamin C has different characteristics if given orally as opposed to intravenous.
 Studies suggest that even high doses of vitamin C given by mouth is poorly absorbed.
 While oral vitamin C boosts immunity and assists tissue repair, it is too weak to do much in killing or inhibiting cancer cells.